Skip to Content

 These are general suggestions, not one-size-fits-all rules.
 During a confidential consultation, we can talk through what has already happened at your workplace and discuss next steps that fit your goals.
 We aim to provide clear information so you can decide how you want to move forward.

-How We Help In Van Nuys Cases
+How a Disability Discrimination Lawyer Can Help In Cases

 When you contact K2 Employment Law about disability discrimination, we start with a confidential discussion about your situation.
 We typically ask about your job, how long you have worked there, your medical condition or limitations, and what you have requested from your employer.
 We also review documents you may have, such as emails, performance reviews, and any written accommodation requests.